 Being able to very quickly put a page together for display on your noticeboard or signage screens is paramount for an easy to operate signage system and makes it simple to create fresh new content without it being a chore.

 To this end the controller features a WYSIWYG page editor that allows you to quickly design a page by dragging items to place them where you want them.
 This is all done in your web browser so you don’t need to install anything.

-- Different page formats such as Poster or Portrait
+- Different display formats such as landscape and portrait

 - Animation effects

-- Z-Index control.
-Put items behind or in front of other items
+- Layer control.
+Move items behind or in front of other items

 - Turn items into links to build a mini website

 - Send display pages to screens directly from the editor section

 - Save pages as templates

 A video tutorial showing how the editor works